google/keytransparency/docs/architecture.md

 crashes and resumes.

 # Signer
-The Signer processes mutations out of the queue.
+The signer processes mutations out of the queue.
 In the present configuration, the signer writes each node into the leaf table with a version number in the future.
 If the signer crashes, it simply picks up processing the queue where it left off.
 Writing to the same node twice with the same data is permitted.

-The Signer applies the mutations in the queue to the entries contained in `current_epoch - 1`.
+The signer applies the mutations in the queue to the entries contained in `current_epoch - 1`.
 Duplicate mutations processed during the same epoch will succeed.
 Duplicate mutations processed across epochs SHOULD fail.
-(Each mutation should be explicit about the previoius version of data it is modifying)
+(Each mutation should be explicit about the previoius version of data it is modifying.)

 To advance to the next epoch, the signer inserts an epoch advancement marker into the queue and waits to receive it back on the queue before committing all